Officials discuss ways to slow traffic on Main Street in Mays Landing

-The county roadway has always served as an alternative route for people heading west and/or south on Routes 40 and 50.
-When the bridge closed that traffic added to tremendous congestion in downtown Mays Landing, especially during the afternoon rush hour.
+The county road serves as an alternative route for people heading west and/or south on Routes 40 and 50.
+When the bridge closed, that traffic added to congestion in the downtown, especially during the afternoon rush hour.

-Now that the bridge is open, a new problem has surfaced, drivers traveling the route at speeds much greater than the 25 mph limit.
+Now that the bridge is open again, a new problem has surfaced: drivers traveling the route at speeds greater than the 25 mph limit.
 Township officials have received numerous complaints about the speeders, especially from residents on the route.

-Due to those concerns, township officials contacted county representatives to set up a meeting at the site to discuss modifications to the roadway to help slow traffic.
+Due to those concerns, township officials contacted county representatives to set up a meeting at the site to discuss modifications to the road to help slow traffic.

-That meeting took place on Wednesday, July 21 and included Hamilton Township Mayor Charles Cain, Township Administrator Peter Miller, Police Chief Gregory Ciambrone and Traffic Engineer Kevin Dixon.
-Included in the county group were County Administrator Gerry DelRosso and the head of the Department of Regional Planning and Development, John Peterson.
+The July 21 meeting included Mayor Charles Cain, township Administrator Peter Miller, police Chief Gregory Ciambrone and Traffic Engineer Kevin Dixon.
+Included in the county group were Administrator Gerry DelRosso and the head of the Department of Regional Planning and Development, John Peterson.

 Dixon brought along a map of the site that highlighted proposed improvements.
 Among the changes are the installation of two digital radar speed signs, raised speed tables at Hanthorn and Hudson streets and new signage, crosswalk markings and roadway striping.

-Cain wanted to make it clear that they do not want to dissuade drivers from using the road, as the traffic is much needed for the small businesses on the route.
+Cain emphasized they do not want to dissuade drivers from using the road, as the traffic is much needed for the small businesses on the route.

 “However, we need control and safety,” he said.
 “I’ve seen drivers going over 60 mph.”